jerry19980310/MyPortfolio/README.md

 # Features
 - Display a photographer's Flickr photos on a website.
--Customize the display layout and design.
+- Customize the display layout and design.
--Provide navigation options for visitors to browse through different albums or categories.
+- Provide navigation options for visitors to browse through different albums or categories.
--Support responsive design for optimal viewing on various devices.
+- Support responsive design for optimal viewing on various devices.

 # Dependencies

 * Flickr API: Allows fetching photos and related data from a Flickr account.
-*NASA API: Allows fetching Earth photos and related data from NASA.
+* NASA API: Allows fetching Earth photos and related data from NASA.
-*React: A JavaScript library for building user interfaces.
+* React: A JavaScript library for building user interfaces.
 It provides a component-based architecture for creating reusable UI components.
-*Material-UI (MUI): A popular React UI framework that implements Google's Material Design principles.
+* Material-UI (MUI): A popular React UI framework that implements Google's Material Design principles.
 It offers a set of pre-designed components and styles to build modern and visually appealing user interfaces.

 # How to install